CallumChandler/Dynamic-Race-System-Plugin-UE5/README.md

 -----Known Issues-----

+-V0.05: When joining Multiplayer you might get stuck in the floor, Elevator may cause you to get stuck.

 -V0.04: Various screens can cause Menu to be partially hidden, when joining Multiplayer rarely you will end up stuck in floor, and when racer leaves Multiplayer server the server crashes.

 -V0.03: No Multiplayer, gap at leftmost wall.